WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Foothill canyons.
 Rocks, openings.
 Summer.

-Weber indicates that S. tenuifolia is "+- divaricately branched [diverging at a sharp angle], forming hemispherical bush growths" and that certainly fits the specimen at left.
-Thickly plumose pappus hairs of the faded flowers can be seen throughout the plant at left.
+Weber indicates that S. tenuifolia is "+- divaricately branched [diverging at a sharp angle], forming hemispherical bush growths" and that certainly fits the specimens at left.
+Bright white and thickly plumose pappus hairs of the faded flowers can be seen throughout the second photograph at left.

 This species, as the one above, also had its days of misidentification.
 It was first given the genus name Prenanthes or Ptiloria around 1830 by Torrey and Rafinesque and then renamed Stephanomeria in 1907 by Harvey Hall.